PHSI-supplements/labs/lab-templates/documentation/first-time-setup/01-git-unl-edu-username.md

 >
 > If you ever need a refresher on how to use Git, do not hesitate to ask a TA or the professor for help!
 > CodeHelp.app also has a context for Git that you can use (though a human can more easily look over your shoulder as they guide you).

----

-You can now return to [Setting Up Your CSCE 231 Development Environment](https://canvas.unl.edu/courses/209782/pages/setting-up-your-csce-231-development-environment) to work on the tasks that do not yet require you to have your Git repository.
-When you get to the "Clone Your Git Repository" step, check this assignment's comments for the URL to your Git repository.